William Yang (photographer)

-William Yang (born 1943) is an acclaimed social history photographer, playwright, artist and filmmaker living in Australia.
-Born in Dimbulah, North Queensland he is a third generation Chinese Australian.
+William Yang (born 1943) is an Australian social history photographer, playwright, artist and filmmaker living in Australia.

+Early life

+Yang was born in Dimbulah, North Queensland, he is a third generation Chinese Australian.
 Yang's photography and performances span over 50 years and document the uncharted growth and influence of Sydney's gay subculture from the 1970s through to the HIV/AIDS epidemic of the 1980s and 1990s and beyond.
 Through the media of photography and performance Yang also explores his own ethnicity as a Chinese Australian and the intersection of his ethnic background and sexuality.

 Career

-Yang studied architecture at Queensland University where his interest in photography took shape.
+Yang studied architecture at University of Queensland where his interest in photography took shape.
 Photos of architectural detail, theatrical performance and people became the content that later defined his work, particularly performance and people.

 Early career

 In the late 1960s Yang relocated from Brisbane to Sydney, abandoned architecture studies and joined an experimental theatre company, Performance Syndicate as a playwright.
 In the early 1970’s inspired by the Stonewall riots in New York, Yang came out as a gay man.
 Photography however became his metier rather than writing and actors were keen to include his photographic portraits in their portfolios.
 While celebrity and fashion fascinated Yang, photojournalism began to preoccupy his interest.

 The direction of photojournalism led him to commissions with magazines hungry for images to fill their social pages.
 Although this paid a living, Yang considered himself more an artist than a commercial photographer.
 At the same time photography was increasingly recognised as an artform, its significance reinforced in Sydney with the opening of the Australian Centre for Photography (ACP) in November 1974.
 His first exhibition at ACP was in 1977, Sydneyphiles, consisting of celebrity social photos and (more controversial at the time) images of the gay community.